berdfandrade/poke-api/README.md

         200 OK: Successful request.
 Returns the found Pokémon.
         404 Not Found: Pokémon not found.
 The specified Pokémon was not found.
 ```

-*How to Use*
+#### How to Use

-    - Explore the Swagger UI at /docs to understand the available endpoints and - their expected parameters.
+- Explore the Swagger UI at `/docs` to understand the available endpoints and their expected parameters.
 - Use the `/poke/all` endpoint to get a list of all Pokémons.
 - Use the `/poke/{pokemon}` endpoint with a specific Pokémon name to retrieve detailed information about that Pokémon.

-Feel free to integrate and leverage this API to enhance your Pokémon-related applications!